juriad/advent-2020/README.md

 Fortunately the task was easy enough to be solved using a couple iterations over tables.
 The only clever algorithm was to precompute prefix sums.

+## Day 10 - Zig

+An interesting idea for making a language at the level of C but much safer.
+It has a nice concept of error handling.
+The doom of the language is documentation of its standard library which is bad: functions are missing or are undocumented.

+I could predict the second part and was looking for it.
+Dynamic programing made it trivial.

 # Language Pool

 C++